-Mary Ann Shadd Cary can sometimes get lost among the names of African-American social activists of the 19th century, but her impact is as important as anyone’s.
-She was born in Wilmington, Delaware to a free African-American family.
-Her father worked for a newspaper called The Liberator, which was run by William Lloyd Garrison, a noted abolitionist who also supported the later women's suffrage movement.
+Mary Ann Shadd Cary can sometimes get lost among the names of Black social activists of the 19th century, but her impact is as important as anyone’s.
+She was born in Wilmington, Delaware, to a free Black family.
+Her father worked for a newspaper called The Liberator, published by William Lloyd Garrison, a noted abolitionist who also supported the later women's suffrage movement.

 She moved back to the United States during the war and became a recruiting officer for the Union in Indiana.
-And Cary eventually attended Harvard where she got her law degree, making her the second black woman in the country ever to do so.
+And Cary eventually attended Harvard where she earned her law degree, making her the second Black woman in the country to do so.

 The idea came to him in 1982 when he shot some pressurized streams of water across a room when he was working on a new heat pump for refrigerators.
 Realizing this could make for a fun squirt gun, and a new feather in his cap as a prospective inventor, Johnson said he “put the hard science stuff behind and start[ed] working on some really fun stuff.”

 After winning a lawsuit in 2013, Johnson was awarded underpaid royalties for his invention, netting him more than $72 million from Hasbro.
 Johnson’s work also includes contributions to NASA’s Galileo mission to Jupiter and the Cassini probe, which studied Saturn.

 24. Alexander Miles